karmi/retire/README.markdown

 Because you have _lots_ of data and want to use _ElasticSearch's_ advanced distributed features.

-To use the persistence features, you have to include the `Tire::Persistence` module in your class and define the properties (analogous to the way you do with CouchDB- or MongoDB-based models):
+To use the persistence features, just include the `Tire::Persistence` module in your class and define the properties (like with CouchDB- or MongoDB-based models):

 ```ruby
     class Article